Lingerew711/Book_Rating/README.md

-# Book Rate - A book reviews app with machine learning book recommendation
+# Book Rate - A book reviews app

 > Book Rate gives you an elegant UI to scroll through and search through book lists with the idea of providing reliable information about a book.